 As discussed in question 5, in cases of the transfer of a business or part thereof, all existing employment contracts will pass onto the buyer along with all rights and obligations thereof.

-As discussed in question 7, in transactions involving a transfer of a line of business, the transferred employees generally have the right to terminate their employment contracts, and to be entitled to unpaid employment benefits and severance payments.
+In transactions involving a transfer of a line of business (see question 7), the transferred employees generally have the right to terminate their employment contracts, and to be entitled to unpaid employment benefits and severance payments.